Conduct an annual financial planning review

-You're eligible for full Social Security benefits according to your birthday or wait up to age 70 to qualify for delayed retirement benefits.
+You're eligible for full Social Security benefits according to your birthday or you may wait up to age 70 to qualify for delayed retirement benefits.

-An Ameriprise financial advisor can develop or review your financial plan and help make necessary adjustments to help you meet your goals in retirement.
+An Ameriprise financial advisor will work with you to conduct an annual financial review and help make necessary adjustments to help you meet your goals in retirement.